aquasecurity/tracee/docs/docs/install/container-engines.md

 ## Supported Container Runtime Engines

-Tracee supports the following conatiner runtimes and will look in the following paths for their socket files:
+Tracee supports the following container runtimes and will look in the following paths for their socket files:

 1. Docker: `/var/run/docker.sock`
 2. Containerd: `/var/run/containerd/containerd.sock`